Popup

 It would be in these wadis (valleys) that they would have their villages.

-After the rains returned for Mesopotamia, it would take another couple of centuries for the region to be properly repopulated.
+After the rains returned, it would take another couple of centuries for Mesopotamia to be properly repopulated.

 Over time, more and more of Sumer’s southern cities became abandoned and the once fertile fields returned to desert.
 The centre of power in Mesopotamia shifted slowly but permanently to the north.